ConfederacyOfGaia/Gaia/dms-guide.md

 ## Factions

 There are several organized factions throughout the Empire, though their levels of organization varies quite a bit.
-Use [Life of Brian](https://en.wikipedia.org/wiki/Monty_Python%27s_Life_of_Brian#Political_satire) for inspiration.
+Other than the two big ones -- The Zephyran Hand and the Brotherhood of Thunder --  use [Life of Brian](https://en.wikipedia.org/wiki/Monty_Python%27s_Life_of_Brian#Political_satire) for inspiration.

-Without exception, they consider themselves to be rivals with the other factions, though they all have the same goals and are functionally identical.
+Without exception, the minor factions consider themselves to be rivals with the other factions, though they all have the same goals and are functionally identical.

+### The Zephyran Hand

+The Zephyran Hand is a secret society intent on overthrowing the Great Golden Dragon's reign over the Zephyran Empire.
+They work in secret and have members in all the major cities of the former empire.

+They believe there is an heir of the Zephyran royal family in hiding, somewhere in the empire, and they intend to find that heir and rally behind him to overthrow the dragonborn.

+***Ashen Lethe*** is the leader of the Zephyran Hand in Nelsa.

+### The Brotherhood of Thunder

+The Brotherhood of Thunder is an organized crime syndicate that specializes in moving platinum, gold, and silver between people willing to pay for it.
+They also deal in contraband weapons and armor.

+- The Brotherhood kidnapped Marcus Hazel from his caravan because he would not transport wares for them.
+They intend to demand a random for his return.

-### Faction names
+### Minor Factions

 - The Zephyran People's Front
 - The People's Front of Zephyra